shuttle-hq/synth/docs/docs/getting_started/core-concepts.md

 {
   "users": {
     "username": {},
+    "id": {
+      "type": "number",
+      "subtype": "u64",
-    "id": {}
+      "id": {
+        "start_at": 15
       }
+    },
+    "has_credit_card": {
+      "type": "bool",
+      "frequency": 0.35
     }
+  }
+}
 ```

-This definition explicitly marks the `username` and `id` fields from the
+This definition explicitly marks the `username` field from the
 `users` collection for inclusion inside this scenario.
+And it then provides
+an overwrite for the definition of the `id` field and adds a new field
+called `has_credit_card` (while the original definition had a `credit_card`
+field.

 ## Importing datasets